Peter Rose

 Here's a picture of us on vacation to Universal Studios in Feburary of 2003.
 What a great experience these trips have been to share with Colin and Marissa.
 And after a long day of hiking around to all the sites, I park myself in a fold out lounge chair by the pool and read while the kids swim with the biggest decision I have to make is where we will go to eat that night.
 Life is grand!

 And so that's all about me.
-I enjoy writing - can you tell - and so I chronical activities in my life on my family home page.
+I enjoy writing - can you tell - and so I chronicle activities in my life on my family home page.
 I do this more for myself than for a reader's entertainment.
 I've got nothing to sell and no one I care to try to impress.
 It's just nice to be able to go back over stuff as a check to make sure I'm not pissing my life away doing nothing or by having a negative attitude.

-If I see I'm not logging intereting events on my home page, then the assumption is that I'm slipping off the path.
+If I see I'm not logging interesting events on my home page, then the assumption is that I'm slipping off the path.
 The writing acts as a confirmation that I am active and doing something to not only make my life better, but - hopefully - positively affecting others who come in contact with me in some small way.
-I'm fortunate that I can do that, and I have a responsitility to do it.
-If I am not happy, healthy, terrific, and calm then I could not influence others in a positive manner.
-I try to follow the basic Hopi principle of life: "Seek the way to conduct our lives in friendship and peace, without anger, without greed, without wickedness of any kind, among ourselves or in our association with any people."
+I'm fortunate that I can do that, and I have a responsibility to do it.

 Anyway, welcome to my life - such as it is.
 Now, I have to admit to a certain amount of lightheartedness in developing all of the pages on this site, which - by the way - has its root at my family home page.
 Some form quite practical purposes while others... well, let's just say this is all great fun and leave it at that.
 I really enjoy what I do, and I take great delight in squeezing everyone elses toes about it.